Ben-G/floriankrueger.github.io/_drafts/testing-reactive-clients.md

 I'm also guilty of using these excuses myself although I'm very well aware that I really should write more tests.
 So I try to do it every now and then but when things get somewhat intense and deadlines come closer .. you know the situation.

 Anyways - last summer I saw the excellent talks by John Reid and Graham Lee and heard about how they do unit tests as well as end-to-end tests at facebook.
 I started thinking about the topic more again and realized how reassuring it must be to have a big test coverage in a project.
 Especially in project that are somewhat bigger than your average todo list app.
-And the fact to be able to develop everything - even your network code - when your completely offline (given that you have a correct and complete documentation on your hands) is a big big bonus.
+And being able to develop everything - even your network code - when you're offline is a big big bonus (given that you have a correct and complete documentation on your hands).

 So on my way back from NSSpain I started applying those methods to my current tasks.
 John Reid demonstrated how to mock network communication build upon AFNetworking - without any mocking framework.
 I never thought of building the mocking part of my tests myself but the example looked so simple and pragmatic that I wanted to try it.
-When starting to design tests I ran into the following problem: our HTTP client is 100% reactive - built upon *ReactiveCocoa* and *AFNetworking-RACExtensions*, so there are no blocks to store and call [blocks? == fixtures, not sure If I understand last part of sentence].
+When starting to design tests I ran into the following problem: our HTTP client is 100% reactive - built upon *ReactiveCocoa* and *AFNetworking-RACExtensions*.
+The given examples in the talk, which involved asynchronous calls, store the callback blocks and execute them with mocked objects.
+In RAC there are no blocks to store and call (at least not at the level relevant to the tests), so I needed to work around this.
 The solution isn't too complex but it took me a while to figure out how to do it efficiently and without too much boilerplate code so here's what I did.

-~~Just to be sure that I said it upfront:~~ I don't claim that this is *the* solution.
+I don't claim that this is *the* solution.
 It's just what I came up with so use it on your own risk and send me any feedback you have, good or bad.

 ## Faking the HTTP Client

-The key of the unit testing method John demonstrated is faking the HTTP connection at the point where the client ~~takes over and~~ returns the parsed JSON to the caller.
-The client under consideration calls the `- (RACSignal *)rac_GET:(NSString *)path parameters:(NSDictionary *)parameters` method from *AFNetworking-RACExtensions* Pod ~~(for a GET request for instance)~~.
+The key of the unit testing method John demonstrated is faking the HTTP connection at the point where the client returns the parsed JSON to the caller.
+The client under consideration calls the `- (RACSignal *)rac_GET:(NSString *)path parameters:(NSDictionary *)parameters` method from *AFNetworking-RACExtensions* Pod.
 I was lucky as these calls were already encapsulated.

 ```objective-c
 #pragma mark - HTTP Methods